herolab-uga/heroswarm_v1/README.md

   <img src="https://github.com/herolab-uga/heroswarm_v1/blob/master/images/botV1.jpg" width="350" height ="300">
 </p>

-**Note:** You can right click and open the image in a new page for clarity.
+**Note:** You can right-click and open the image in a new page for clarity.

-There are five steps in assembling this robot and it should take anywhere from one hour to 3.5 hours in assembling it.
+There are five steps in assembling this robot, and it should take anywhere from one hour to a few hours in assembling it.
 You can take breaks and do it on multiple days.

 Steps for assembling the robot
 ---------------------------------